maxdenuevo/maxdenuevo/README.md

-# **Full Stack Developer and Problem-solver.**
+# **Problem-solver and Full Stack Developer.**

-'m a passionate web developer building dynamic applications.
+I'm a passionate web developer building dynamic applications.
 With expertise in JavaScript, Python, and SQL, I create efficient solutions.
 My background in optimizing databases and my experience as a Program Manager at Uber bring a unique perspective to problem-solving.

 ### Skills